Sydneychick2748/express.js-note-taker/README.md

 ## Installation
 Clone project.
-Run the following line of code in your terminal to install all the needed packages: npm install and npm express . then add folders and files: db : file db.json helpers : files fsUtils.js and uuid.js public/assets/css : files styles.css js : index.js routes : index.js , notes.js
+Run the following line of code in your terminal to install all the needed packages: npm install and npm express.
+Then add folders and files:
+DB: file db.json
+helpers: files fsUtils.js and uuid.js
+public/assets/CSS: files styles.css
+js: index.js
+routes: index.js, notes.js
 Then we have index.html, notes.html, server.js, gitignore and Readme files with all the installation of the package.js and package-lock.json and node_modules.

 ## Usage